 Students are required to earn a cumulative GPA of 2.0 or higher from courses taken at Bob Jones University in order to earn an associate or bachelor's degree from BJU.
-The GPA calculation includes all courses taken at BJUOnline, on campus and any approved transfer courses including any BJU coursework that has received academic forgiveness.
+The GPA calculation includes all courses taken through BJU, campus or online, and any approved transfer courses including any BJU coursework that has received academic forgiveness.
 Withdrawals (W and WF) are not included in the GPA calculation.
 In order to retain financial aid eligibility, a student must maintain a cumulative GPA as listed below: